UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 When creating a load balancer, you can use a health probe to monitor the status of your application.
 In Azure Stack Hub, the health probe adds and removes VMs from the load balancer back-end pool based on their current status.

+> [!NOTE]
+> Again, for testing purposes, we will create the health probe to monitor traffic on port 80 (HTTP).

 1. Navigate to your load balancer by clicking **All services** in the favourites panel, then selecting **Load balancers** under the networking section.

 2. From the list, select the load balancer you created earlier.